 About me

-I am a fourth-year Ph.D. student in the Department of Systems Engineering and Engineering Management at The Chinese University of Hong Kong (CUHK), advised by Prof. Kam-Fai Wong.
+I am a Ph.D. candidate in the Department of Systems Engineering & Engineering Management at The Chinese University of Hong Kong (CUHK), advised by Prof. Kam-Fai Wong.
 I received my master’s and bachelor’s degrees from Peking University and Northwestern Polytechnical University, respectively.
 I had a wonderful time as a visiting researcher at LMU Munich, working with Prof. Hinrich Schütze.

-• Learning Reliable LLMs from Imperfect Data/Signals [PEARL, VAA]
+• Post-training reliable LLMs from imperfect supervision [PEARL, VAA]

 News